OPTIMET/OPTIMET/README.md

 Optimet depends on the following external packages.
 In most cases, the build system will try to download and install dependencies it cannot find on the system.

 - [CMake](https://cmake.org/): The build system.
-Must be installed independantly.
+Must be installed independently.
 - MPI: Required to run in parallel.
-Must be installed independantly.
+Must be installed independently.
 Essential for nonspherical particles.
 - Scalapack: (optional) Parallel linear algebra.
-Must be installed independantly.
+Must be installed independently.
 Only useful when compiling with MPI.
 - [Belos](https://trilinos.org/packages/belos/): (optional) A library of iterative solvers.
-Must be installed independantly.
-Only usefull when compiling with MPI.
-Version 12-10-1 of Trilinos is used (git checkout trilinos-release-12-10-1)
+Must be installed independently.
+Only useful when compiling with MPI.
+Belos comes as a part of Trilinos package.
+Version 12-10-1 of Trilinos is used (git checkout trilinos-release-12-10-1).
 - [Boost](http://www.boost.org/): (required) A set of peer-reviewed c++ libraries.
 At this juncture, Optimet only requires the [math special functions module](http://www.boost.org/doc/libs/1_63_0/libs/math/doc/html/special.html).
 Automatically